 DeepMind takes a much more cautious approach than OpenAI so as not to tarnish its reputation.
 In a September 2022 post featuring Sparrow, the Alphabet subsidiary described its AI as "a dialogue agent that is helpful and reduces the risk of dangerous and inappropriate responses."
 It is based on DeepMind's Chinchilla language model, which certainly has fewer parameters than OpenAI's, GPT-3.5, but which has been trained on a large amount of data.
 In addition, it has Internet access, which allows it to incorporate up-to-date information into its responses.

 Sparrow's slight launch delay compared to ChatGPT is intentional and deemed by the company to be necessary, given that it is working on important features that OpenAI's AI lacks, such as citing the sources used. to provide the answer.
-For Demis Hassabis, "it is right to be careful in this area".
+For Demis Hassabis, "it's right to be cautious on that front."
 DeepMind also wants to establish the limits that its artificial intelligence must not cross.
 "Our agent is designed to speak with a user, answer questions, and search the internet using Google when it's useful to find evidence to inform their answers," DeepMind said in September.
 The firm has therefore determined a set of rules to ensure that "model behavior is safe", including a ban on making threatening statements, making hateful comments or "pretending" to have a human identity.

 Sparrow: Google's response to ChatGPT?